Accessibility

 Bank of Ireland and the ITRS will not send you a text message or email to register for or to use the ITRS.

-You do not need to give your Bank of Ireland security details (such as your full 365 Online PIN or one-time passcode) to register for or use the ITRS.
+You do not need to give your Bank of Ireland security details (such as your full 365 online PIN or one-time passcode), to register for or use the ITRS.
 You should never reply to any call, text or email asking you to share your security details.
 Please visit the Security Zone section of our website for more information.

-Help if you are blind or have sight loss
+Support for customers who are blind or have sight loss

-Online, mobile and phone banking
+Online, mobile, and phone banking

+Prefer to bank from home?
 We are committed to helping as many people as possible to use our website and mobile app services.
 We are guided by the Web Content Accessibility Guidelines (WCAG) version 2.2 AA.
 These explain how to make services more accessible for people with disabilities.

-Help and support in our branches
+Accessibility support in our branches

 Accessible ATMs